ropensci/jqr/README.md

 ### high level

 The other is higher level, and uses a suite of functions to construct queries.
-Queries are constucted, then excuted with the function `jq()`.
+Queries are constucted, then excuted internally with `jq()` after the last piped command.

+You don't have to use pipes though.
+See examples below.

 Examples: